lezneklihp/dsend_project_4/README.md

 ![Example_tree](/images/example_streettree.jpeg)

-The tree as such looks healthy.
-But those wires cutting through the tree crown..
-If you did this short self-experiment with others as well, you will have noticed people can have different judgements for the same tree.
-City councils could in any case make use of the information of the health condition of street trees.
+The tree itself looks healthy.
+But the wires cutting through the tree crown seem to impede its development.
+If you did this short self-experiment with others as well, you will have noticed people can perceive the same tree differently.
+Yet city councils could make use of an objective assessment whether a street tree is in a good or bad health condition.
 For example, a city might decide to plant new trees in areas with many street tree stumps.
+Such an objective assessment could be offered through a classification system based on machine learning.
+It would take the information on the characteristics of each tree, as provided by the Tree Census data, learn which health condition has been associated with which of these characterstics, and finally classify each street tree either as a tree in a good, fair, or bad health condition.

-## Project summary<a name="Summary"></a>
+### Metrics

-TODO
+From a technical perspective, this problem is a multilabel classification task on a sparse, imbalanced dataset.
+The dataset becomes sparse as I one-hote encode the categorical characteristics of each tree into dummy variables.
+Since accuracy scores on imbalanced datasets are not reliable enough, I take both precision and recall with the F-measure into account.
+In addition, I use the integral under the precision-recall curve (AUC) as a second metric in case the F1 score cannot help in judging the performance of a classification algorithm.

-- Definition: "Problem statement" Problem which needs to be solved.
-A strategy for solving the problem & discussion of the expected solution.
-"Metrics" Metrics for model performance; Metrics based on problem characteristics.
+# Analysis<a name="Analysis"></a>

 Imbalanced classification problem.
 How can the health condition of trees be objectively categorized.
 F-1 score for each health condition.